curtismyersprogramming/Odin_Showcase/README.md

 # Odin_Showcase
 Showcase of Odin project assignments

+# Assignment 2 - Box Model - 01/11/21

+A modified version of Assignment 1 which outlines all elements on the page with a border to highlight the html/css box model

 # css update - Index - 28/10/21

 First CSS adjustment of the site minor changes such as font family and text align